Home » Course Review

 Pine Dunes Resort: Deep South Golf Meets Lutz Family Operation

-FRANKSTON, TX -- Here in East Texas, where the Deep South ends with its western boundary, folks still eat grits, sit on front-porch rockers to cool off on hot summer evenings, drive pickups, say howdy and pitch in to help their neighbors.
+FRANKSTON, Texas -- Here in East Texas, where the Deep South ends with its western boundary, folks still eat grits, sit on front-porch rockers to cool off on hot summer evenings, drive pickups, say howdy and pitch in to help their neighbors.

 And golfers can now find a classic course that could be at home in Pinehurst, but it's only 90 minutes southeast of Dallas.